-Based on the foregoing, I find that the tenants are conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the corrected effective date of the notice.
+Based on the foregoing, I find that the tenants are conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the notice, February 26, 2014.
 Therefore, I find that the landlord is entitled to an order of possession and a monetary order for unpaid rent.